rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 ![](blog/connect-four/s3/aws-static-website-properties.jpg)

 This screen also reveals the public endpoint for the S3 bucket index page, which is what we'll need to navigate to our deployed site in the browser.
-For this demo, my site is located at http://connect-four-vue-abcdefg.s3-website-us-west-2.amazonaws.com/
+The endpoint may be something like **http://bucket-name.s3-website-region-name.amazonaws.com**.

 On the **Permissions** tab, I added a bucket policy to provide public read permissions to everything in the bucket.